Fafner in the Azure: Anime

 Fafner in the Azure: Dead Aggressor aired on TV Tokyo from July 4, 2004, to December 26, 2004.
 It features two pieces of theme music and one insert theme. angela performed the opening theme entitled "Shangri-La", the insert theme "Proof" in episode 15, and the ending theme "Separation".
-Sōkyū no Fafner: RIGHT OF LEFT, a 50-minute prequel special to the television series, aired on December 29, 2005.
+Fafner in the Azure: Right of Left, a 50-minute prequel special to the television series, aired on December 29, 2005.
 The ending theme "Peace of Mind" for the special was also performed by angela.
 The TV series was originally licensed by Geneon under the shortened title, Fafner, but has since been out of print.
+Two OVAs named Fafner in the Azure: Arcadian Memory released in 2005 and 2006 that summarize the series.

 A film, titled Fafner in the Azure: Dead Aggressor: Heaven and Earth premiered in Japan on December 25, 2010.
 Once again, angela performed all theme songs (image, opening and insert) for the film.
 "FORTUNES" and "Rikai to Hakai e no Prelude (Prelude to Comprehension and Destruction)" are used as the image theme songs for the movie.
 "Sōkyū (Azure)" is used as ending theme and "Sayonara no Toki Kurai Hohoen de (At Least, Smile When We Are Saying Goodbye)" is used as insert theme for the movie.

 A twitvideo post from lead vocalist Atsuko announced that a sequel to the Fafner in the Azure series has been green-lit for production.
 The announcement was originally made at the live streaming event, Soukyuu Sakusen, which was for the film.
 The sequel, titled, Fafner in the Azure: Dead Aggressor -EXODUS-, aired on MBS and several other stations from January 8, 2015, to December 26, 2015.
 It takes place two and a half years after Heaven and Earth.
+The first episode is extended by 10 minutes on home media.